codacy/codacy-clang-tidy/docs/description/google-upgrade-googletest-case.md

 containing `case` and replaces them with equivalent APIs with `suite`.

-All names containing `case` are being replaced to be consistent with the meanings of “test case” and “test suite” as used by the International Software Testing Qualifications Board and ISO 29119.
+All names containing `case` are being replaced to be consistent with the meanings of "test case" and "test suite" as used by the International Software Testing Qualifications Board and ISO 29119.

 The new names are a part of Google Test version 1.9 (release pending).